ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ## Choosing the IP ranges for MetalLB

 You have to choose an IP range on the external network your K3s cluster is connected to.
 This IP range should leave out the IPs already used by the K3s nodes themselves, helping you in keeping the nodes differentiated from the services deployed in them.
-In this chapter, the chosen IP subrange to "reserve" for MetalLB is `10.7.0.0-10.7.0.20`.
+In this chapter, the chosen IP subrange "reserved" for MetalLB is `10.7.0.0-10.7.0.20`.
 Notice that it only has twenty one IPs, enough for the small number of apps or services that are going to be exposed with external IPs in later chapters of this guide.

-> [!NOTE]
+> [!IMPORTANT]
 > **The bigger the range, the greater the risk of having IP conflicts**\
 > In a private network where IPs are dynamically assigned to devices, you want to keep the MetalLB IP range as small as possible to reduce the chance of IP conflicts.